 Diversity can be somewhat of a buzzword among both college admissions officers and students.
 For the purposes of producing diversity scores, College Factual defines diversity as the most plurality.
 Schools that rank high in diversity metrics are those with the greatest variety in ethnicity, gender, age, and geographic location of origin.

-Educate Yourself on Diversity at CUNY Graduate School and University Center, Including how This School Compares to Others in the Nation.
+Educate Yourself on Diversity at The Graduate Center, Including how This School Compares to Others in the Nation.

-Overall Diversity at CUNY Graduate School and University Center Unknown
+Overall Diversity at The Graduate Center, CUNY Unknown

-While we are able to calculate at least one measure of diversity for almost all colleges, CUNY Graduate School and University Center is an exception.
+While we are able to calculate at least one measure of diversity for almost all colleges, The Graduate Center, CUNY is an exception.

 Racial Diversity is Excellent